NHL on Sportsnet: Post-season

 The Sportsnet networks and CBC share in coverage of the Stanley Cup playoffs under the Hockey Night in Canada banner.
+Typically, first and second round series involving Canadian teams and some high-profile all-American series are broadcast on CBC and Sportsnet, with Rogers providing broadcast crews for these series.
+Other series use the broadcast feed from the American networks.
 Selected games are simulcast with Punjabi-language commentary on Omni Television.
 All games from the conference finals onward are simulcast with CBC.

 Like in the previous national deal with CBC and TSN, the league still gives U.S. rights-holders (ESPN, ABC and TNT hold the national American TV rights as of 2021) the first choice of games and times during the playoffs.
 As then-rightsholder NBC preferred afternoon playoff games on the weekends, there were at least two Saturdays in May 2015 that did not have a post-season night game.
+In the alternating years where ABC is the broadcaster of the Stanley Cup Finals, its coverage is simulcasted on Citytv as an alternate to the CBC/Sportsnet broadcast, allowing Rogers to enforce simultaneous substitution rights on the feeds of ABC affiliates that are retransmitted within Canada.

 World Cup of Hockey

 Sportsnet and TVA Sports held broadcast rights to the 2016 World Cup of Hockey, organized by the NHL and the NHL Players Association.
 Although it was initially reported that Rogers was allowed to match competing bids for the rights per its NHL rights contract, blocking a competing bid by TSN, NHL Commissioner Gary Bettman denied that there was such a stipulation, and that the bidding process was "competitive".
 Similarly to HNIC, CBC aired Sportsnet-produced coverage of the tournament's semi-finals and final series.